ARCTraining/swd3_sw_dev/04-tools-II.md

 ## Why does formatting matter?

-* Code is read more often than written
+* Code is read more often than it is written
 * Setting up a formatter in your editor takes 5 minutes
 * Those 5 minutes are redeemed across the lifetime of the project